 1. Prepare yourself

 - Turn off all electronics including cell phones and televisions.

 - Find a quiet place where you can be alone for 20 minutes.
 If possible, find a place where you can be outside to make contact with the earth, with your bare feet in grass or soil.

-- If you are inside, use an Earthing Mat or Earthing Band to connect to Earth’s energy.
+- If you are inside, use an Earthing Product to connect to Earth’s energy.

 - Sit in a chair and place your feet firmly on the ground, or sit directly on the ground.
 Close your eyes and place your hands in your lap with palms facing upward.